General Information

 $100 per athlete for all weekend activities.

-Every participant (athlete, coach, official) must have current Biathlon Canada/Biathlon BCmembership or US Biathlon membership.
+Every participant (athlete, coach, official) must have current Biathlon Canada/Biathlon BCmembership (https://zone4.ca/register.asp?id=38531&lan=1&cartlevel=1) or US Biathlonmembership.

 Lunch:

-A warm lunch can be pre-ordered during registration.
+A lunch can be pre-ordered during registration.
 Cost will be $12.
 Volunteers will be provided with lunch free of charge on the days they are registered.

 Banquet: